jmn2069/odin-project-landing-page/README.md

-This is a the Landing Page project from the Odin Projec to demonstrate basic HTML and css/flex proficiency
+This is a the Landing Page project from the Odin Project to demonstrate basic HTML and css/flex proficiency